arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/zip/README.md

 #### Creating your own `Zip` instances

-Arrow already provides Align instances for common datatypes (e.g. Option, ListK, MapK).
+Arrow already provides Zip instances for common datatypes (e.g. Option, ListK, MapK).
 See their implementations and accompanying testcases for reference.

 See [Deriving and creating custom typeclass]({{ '/docs/patterns/glossary' | relative_url }})